Palais Royale – Grands Boulevards

 Connecting the Louvre with Place de la Concorde, there are few more pleasant walks in Paris than walking the length of the Tuileries Garden.
-The location, beauty and symmetry are unrivaled throughout town.
+The location, beauty, and symmetry are unrivaled throughout the town.
 It’s one of the most beautiful parks in Paris and one of the best urban parks in the entire world – you don’t want to miss this (and probably won’t).

 The center of the Tuileries Garden is the most superb section.
 Grab one of the metal chairs that are randomly scattered throughout the garden and catch some sun next to the central pond.
-Around you are Classical sculptures, some by famous artists like Rodin and the finely cut lawns certainly add an element a royalty to this park that once actually housed a palace.
-As you head towards Place de la Concorde, on both sides are dozens of chestnut trees that are a just a haven on a hot and muggy Parisian summer day.
+Around you are Classical sculptures, some by famous artists like Rodin and the finely cut lawns certainly add an element a royalty to this park that once housed a palace.
+As you head towards Place de la Concorde, on both sides are dozens of chestnut trees that are just a haven on a hot and muggy Parisian summer day.